-Grants to eligible states and cities to provide housing assistance and related supportive services to meet the needs of low-income persons with HIV/AIDS or related diseases and their families.
+Grants to eligible states, cities, and nonprofit organizations to provide housing assistance and related supportive services to meet the housing needs of low-income persons with HIV/AIDS and their families.

 Nature of Program: The HOPWA program was established by the AIDS Housing Opportunity Act.
-The program gives states and localities resources and incentives to devise long-term comprehensive strategies for meeting the housing needs of persons with HIV/AIDS or related diseases and their families
+The program gives states and localities resources and incentives to devise long-term comprehensive strategies for meeting the housing needs of low-income persons with HIV/AIDS and their families.
+Assistance enables these special-needs households to establish or maintain stable housing, reduce their risks of homelessness, and improve their access to healthcare and other support.
+Housing also serves as a base from which to participate in advances in HIV treatment and related care.

-HUD awards funds appropriated for any fiscal year for the program through a formula allocation and a competitive grant process.
-Applicants for formula awards are the eligible states and the most populous city in each eligible Metropolitan Statistical Area that qualifies (90 percent of appropriated amounts are allocated by formula).
-Recent appropriations acts have adjusted the HOPWA formula to grand-parent certain states that would not otherwise qualify.
-Applicants for a competitive grant may be a state, unit of general local government, or a nonprofit organization (10 percent of appropriated funds are awarded by competition).
+HUD awards HOPWA funds appropriated for any fiscal year through a formula allocation and a competitive grant process.
+Applicants for formula awards are the eligible states and the most populous city in each eligible Metropolitan Statistical Area that qualifies and follow HUD's Consolidated Planning process.
+Recent appropriations acts have adjusted the HOPWA formula to grandparent certain states that would not otherwise qualify.
+Applicants for a competitive grant may be a state, unit of general local government, or a nonprofit organization and receive funds awarded by a competition that is announced annually in a notice of funding availability.
+HUD gives priority to the renewal of competitive projects that have provided permanent supportive housing for this population.
+Of the funds appropriated in any fiscal year, 90 percent are allocated by formula and 10 percent by competition.

-Grants may be used to provide a variety of forms of housing assistance, including emergency housing, shared housing arrangements, apartments, community residences, and single room occupancy dwellings (SRO).
-Appropriate supportive services must be provided as part of any assisted housing, but grants may also be used to provide services independently of any housing activity.
+Grants may be used to provide a variety of forms of housing assistance, including emergency housing, shared housing arrangements, apartments, community residences, and single room occupancy dwellings (SROs).
+Appropriate supportive services must be provided as part of any assisted housing.
 Numerous activities may be carried out with grant funds, including housing information and resource identification; acquisition, rehabilitation, conversion, lease, and repair of facilities to provide short-term shelter and services; new construction (for SROs and community residences only); project- or tenant-based rental assistance, including assistance for shared housing arrangements; short-term rent, mortgage, and utility payments; operating costs; technical assistance for community residences; administrative expenses; and supportive services.
 Recent appropriations acts have provided additional funding for training, oversight, and technical assistance activities.

-Eligible persons receiving rental assistance under the program or residing in rental housing assisted under this program must pay as rent, including utilities, the highest of: 30 percent of the family's monthly adjusted income, 10 percent of the family's monthly income, or the applicable portion of the family's welfare payment that is designated for housing costs.
+Eligible persons receiving rental assistance under the program or residing in rental housing assisted under this program must pay as rent, including utilities, the highest of 30 percent of the family's monthly adjusted income, 10 percent of the family's monthly income, or the applicable portion of the family's welfare payment that is designated for housing costs.